California Waterfowl Habitat Program

 Also known as the Presley Program, the California Waterfowl Habitat Program is one of the few incentive based programs that provide private landowners with technical assistance and financial incentives to manage wetland habitat.
 Private lands play an important role in providing habitat for the millions of waterfowl that winter and breed in the Central Valley.
 Over two-thirds of the wetlands in the Central Valley are under private ownership and many landowners are not trained in the science of wetland habitat management.

-The program pays private landowners $20/acre ($30/acre in the Tulare Basin) annually for the management of traditional (fall and winter-flooded) seasonal wetlands and uplands, and $60/acre for the management of semi-permanent and reverse-cycle (spring and summer-flooded) wetlands.
-CDFW compensates landowners to implement habitat practices in accordance with a detailed management plan written by CDFW biologists.
-Management plans require landowners to implement "moist-soil management" practices such as spring and summer irrigation to produce natural waterfowl food plants, weed abatement to control the spread of invasive plants, and the management of uplands and summer wetlands for breeding waterfowl and other wetland dependent species.
+The program pays landowners an incentive of $30/acre ($60/acre in the Tulare Basin) annually for the management of traditional (fall and winter-flooded) seasonal wetlands and uplands, and $60/acre for the management of semi-permanent and reverse-cycle (spring and summer-flooded) wetlands.
+CDFW compensates landowners to implement habitat management practices in accordance with a detailed management plan written by CDFW biologists.
+Management plans require landowners to implement "moist-soil management" practices such as spring and summer irrigations to enhance productivity of naturally occurring waterfowl food plants, weed abatement to control the spread of invasive plants, and the management of uplands and summer wetlands for breeding waterfowl and other wetland dependent species.

 Permanent Wetland Easement Program